Independent Health and Aged Care Pricing Authority

 11:15am – 11:45am

 In response to the Royal Commission into Aged Care Quality and Safety, the Commonwealth Government (the Government) announced a range of reforms across the aged care sector.
-The reforms include expansion of the Independent Health and Aged Care Pricing Authority (IHACPA) to take on the role of providing independent advice to the Government on costing and pricing for Government funded aged care services.
+The reforms include expansion of the Independent Health & Aged Care Pricing Authority (IHACPA) to take on the role of providing independent advice to the Government on costing and pricing for Government funded aged care services.
 This role will enable aged care funding, including the new classification and funding model system, the Australian National Aged Care Classification (AN-ACC), to be directly informed by the actual costs of delivering care and services.
 It is anticipated that Government residential aged care funding will be informed by IHACPA’s pricing advice from 1 July 2023.

 IHACPA’s established role in public hospital pricing relies on a consultative, transparent and evidence-based approach.
 IHACPA is committed to the same principles in developing independent aged care costing and pricing advice.
 The aged care work program will involve annual public consultation and refinement of an aged care pricing framework based on stakeholder feedback.
 Feedback and cost and activity data (including from new costing studies as well as Aged Care Financial Report and Quarterly Financial Report data) will be translated into evidence-based classification, costing and pricing advice.